mhcoen/mcp-relay/README.md

 # Edit .mcp.json to fix the paths for your system
 ```

-2. Install the `/relay` slash command:
+2. Install the `/relay` slash command for Claude Code:

 ```bash
 cp /path/to/mcp-relay/relay.md ~/.claude/commands/